 Count of points is the default, which means that the variable is the number of points from this point layer that fall within a site selected for the suitability analysis.

-Summarize layer attribute allows you to choose any attribute from the point layer, in the Weight Field dropdown, and use that as a variable in the suitability analysis by applying the selected Statistic Type to it.
-E.g. When Sales Volume and Sum are selected, the variable will be the sum of the Sales Volume values of all the points from the layer that fall within the site.
+Summarize layer attribute allows you to choose any attribute from the point layer, in the Weight Field dropdown, and use that as a variable in the suitability analysis by applying the selected Statistic Type to it— for example, When Sales Volume and Sum are selected, the variable will be the sum of the Sales Volume values of all the points from the layer that fall within the site.

 When Distance to nearest point is selected, the variable will be the distance from the location of a site to the nearest point from the layer that falls within the site.
 Straight line distance is the default, and you can change it to Drive distance or Walk distance.